canonical/multipass/BUILD.osx.md

     brew install qt5

-### Cmake/Go
+### Cmake/Go/OpenSSL
 Building a Multipass package requires cmake 3.9 or greater.
-Go is also necessary at build time.
+Go and OpenSSL are also necessary at build time.
 The most convenient means to obtain these dependencies is with Homebrew <https://brew.sh/>.

-    brew install cmake go
+    brew install cmake go openssl@1.1

 And again need to adjust the $PATH: